kamuju25/opentelemetry-microservices-k8s/04-project-containerization/docker-lifecycle.md

   2. **Building the Docker Image**

 The Docker image is generated from the Dockerfile using the docker build command.
 A Docker image is a lightweight, portable, and executable package that includes everything required to run an application, such as the runtime, libraries, system tools, and application code.
-(Correction: Images are not just “standalone,” they are also read-only templates used to create containers.)

   3. **Running the Docker Container**